Justin3459/DND_Shop/dnd_store/README.md

 ========
 - Click on a link in the navigation bar to be directed to the desired page
 - Items should automatically populate on the screen
-- To add an item to the list of cards  click the add button at the top of the page
+- To add an item to the list of cards  click the add button at the top of the page to exit out of modal press esc on keyboard
 - To delete an item click the delete button that is located on the card

 ## Contribution